IBM-Cloud/docs/manageapps/updapps.md

     *host_name*

         The host name in the route that you want to use for your application.

+    *mycontainergroup*

+        For container groups, the name of the container group.

 After you configure the custom domain in {{site.data.keyword.Bluemix_notm}}, you must map the custom domain to the {{site.data.keyword.Bluemix_notm}} system domain on your registered DNS server: